plataformapreventiva/dbrsocial/README.md

-# db-connection
+# dbrsocial
-R package to run queries over the predictivadb database.
+R package to run queries over the predictivadb and athena_pub databases.

 In order to get this package running you have to set the following environmental variables:
 * PGHOST